Belvedere district

 Getting there

-Tram D from the Schwarzenbergplatz to Schloss Belvedere — about 10 minutes from the Ringstrasse.
-By foot from the Hauptbahnhof (main station): 15 minutes through Landstrasser Gürtel.
-By foot from the Innere Stadt: 25 minutes past the Schwarzenbergplatz.
+Tram D from the Schwarzenbergplatz to Schloss Belvedere takes about 10 minutes from the Ringstrasse — direct and reliable.
+By foot from the Hauptbahnhof (main train station): 15 minutes through Arsenalstrasse.
+By foot from the Innere Stadt: 25 minutes past the Schwarzenbergplatz, through one of Vienna’s finest 19th-century residential streets.
+The walk from the Schwarzenbergplatz through the Landstrasse district gives a good sense of how the Belvedere related to the city — it was built just outside the old city limits, in a position that allowed the gardens to extend toward the hills.

 Belvedere 21

-Belvedere 21 (formerly the Austrian Pavilion from the 1958 Brussels World’s Fair, redesigned and reopened in 2011) is in the Schweizergarten park south of the Südbahnhof.
-It specialises in Austrian contemporary art from 1945 to the present and is the least-visited branch of the Belvedere group — which makes it one of the more rewarding for anyone interested in postwar Austrian art without the crowds.
+Belvedere 21 — formerly the Austrian Pavilion at the 1958 Brussels World’s Fair, relocated to Vienna and reopened as an exhibition space in 2011 — stands in the Schweizergarten park south of the Südbahnhof, about 15 minutes’ walk from the Upper Belvedere.
+It specialises in Austrian contemporary art from 1945 to the present: an intentionally undervisited branch of the Belvedere group, which makes it one of the more rewarding spaces for anyone interested in postwar Austrian abstraction, Vienna Actionism, and the generations of Austrian artists who follow.
+The building, a glass-and-steel modernist structure by Karl Schwanzer, is itself an important work of 1950s architecture, and the contrast with the baroque formality of the main Belvedere complex is deliberately extreme.

 Top experiences